aws/aws-iot-device-sdk-js-v2/samples/README.md

 node index.js --endpoint <endpoint> --ca_file <file> --cert <file> --key <file>
 ```

+## Browser/pub_sub

+This is a browser based version of the PubSub sample in JS.

+To run the sample:
+1) Configure your credentials and endpoint URL in `settings.js`, you can chose to use cognito or static credentials.

+2) Build the script via `npm install`

+3) Open index.html from your browser.

 ## Node/basic_connect

 This sample creates a basic MQTT connection using a certificate and key file.